 UI Setting Description Valid Range Default Value Status Enable or disable the tunnel.
-Enabled / Disabled Enabled Name Note Names must start with a character that is not a number.
+Enabled / Disabled Enabled Name Enter a name for this tunnel.
+Note Names must start with a character that is not a number.
 Max.
-31 characters N/A VPN Connection Select the type of VPN connection to use for this rule.
-Site to Site: The VPN tunnel for the Local and Remote subnets is fixed.
-Site to Site(Any): The VPN tunnel for the Remote subnet area is dynamic and is fixed for the Local subnet.
-Site to Site / Site to Site(Any) Site to Site Remote VPN Gateway Specify the IP address of the remote VPN gateway.
+31 characters N/A

+UI Setting Description Valid Range Default Value VPN Connection Select the type of VPN connection to use for this rule.
+Site to Site : The VPN tunnel for the Local and Remote subnets is fixed.
+Site to Site / Site to Site(Any) Site to Site Site to Site(Any) : The VPN tunnel for the Remote subnet area is dynamic and is fixed for the Local subnet.
+Remote VPN Gateway Specify the IP address of the remote VPN gateway.
 If VPN Connection is set to Site to Site(Any) , this does not need to be set.
 Valid IP address N/A

 You can configure multiple remote networks for the tunnel.
-Click the add icon () to add a new entry.
-Select an entry and click the delete icon () to delete it.
+Click the add icon (\blacksquare) to add a new entry.
+Select an entry and click the delete icon (\blacksquare) to delete it.